shashank406/SQL/README.md

 # SQL
-SQL Queries using Real Dataset
+SQL Queries using Real Dataset and the dataset used is 120 years of olympics history from kaggle